MyCryptoHQ/knowledge-base-content/how-to/backup-restore/trezor-making-a-backup.md

 If you used any passphrases on the TREZOR and used any crypto or tokens with a passphrase protected wallet, then you will also need the relevant passphrase.

-**Do not store these recovery words on your computer, as it will be just as unsafe as using a normal private key.
+Do not store these recovery words on your computer, as it will be just as unsafe as using a normal private key.
 Always physically write it down using a pen and a piece of paper that only you have access to.
-Also, do not take a photo of your piece of paper.**
+Also, do not take a photo of your piece of paper.

-### Related Reading
+## Related articles

 * [Why You Should Backup Your Hardware Wallet](https://support.mycrypto.com/hardware-wallets/why-you-should-backup-your-hardware-wallet.html)